hannibal002/SkyHanni/CONTRIBUTING.md

 - Download IntelliJ from [JetBrains Website](https://www.jetbrains.com/idea/download/).
     - Use Community Edition.
 (Scroll down a bit)

-## Downloading SkyHanni source code
+## Cloning the project

 - Create an account on GitHub
     - Go to https://github.com/hannibal002/SkyHanni
     - Click on the Fork button to create a fork
         - Leave the settings unchanged
-        - Click on "create fork"
+        - Click on `create fork`
     - Open IntelliJ
-        - Log in into your GitHub account with intellij
+        - Link the GitHub account with IntelliJ.
+        - Install Git in IntelliJ.
-        - Go to "new" -> "project from version control"
+        - In IntelliJ, go to `new` -> `project from version control`.
-        - Select SkyHanni from the list
+        - Select `SkyHanni` from the list.
-        - Open the project
+        - Open the project.

 ## Setting up IntelliJ

-SkyHannis' gradle configuration is very similar to the one used in **NotEnoughUpdates**, you can just follow their
+SkyHannis' gradle configuration is very similar to the one used in **NotEnoughUpdates**, just follow this guide: https://github.com/NotEnoughUpdates/NotEnoughUpdates/blob/master/CONTRIBUTING.md
-guide:
-https://github.com/NotEnoughUpdates/NotEnoughUpdates/blob/master/CONTRIBUTING.md

 # Software Used in SkyHanni